SS Chicora: Service history

 Chicora sank in Lake Michigan on 21 January 1895 off Milwaukee with a cargo of flour.
 Portions of wreckage of the missing vessel-consisting of the Port side and forward upper bulwarks 5 ft wide and 12 ft long along with the passenger gangway were found a mile on the ice near South Haven, Michigan.
 Pieces of wreckage are also reported to have been found.
-Wreckage was brought into port by a Tug in 1917.
 In April 1895 it was reported wreckage was coming ashore at New Buffalo, Michigan.
 On 19 April 1895 a witness claimed to have seen the Chicora stern down and bow up in the lake between South Haven and Saugatuck, Michigan, on 23 January 1895.
 Two messages that appeared to be from the ship were also found.
 A bottle containing a note reading "All is lost, could see land if not snowed and blowed.
 Engine give out, drifting to shore in ice.
 Captain and clerk are swept off.
 We have a hard time of it.
 10:15 o'clock." was found on April 14.
 A week later a jar was found in Illinois containing a note reading "Chicora engines broke.
 Drifted into trough of sea.
 We have lost all hope.
 She has gone to pieces.
 Good bye.
 McClure, Engineer."